Tenney Park: Scenic Secret of the Madison Isthmus

 Comic Strip on a Plumbing Van

-As I was walking north on Baldwin Street, I passed parked plumbing van that, instead of having a plumbing logo on the side, had a comic strip!
+As I was walking north on Baldwin Street, I passed parked plumbing van that, instead of having a plumbing logo on the side, it had a comic strip!
 The comic strip depicted a superhero plumber saving the day.
 Is that not awesome?
 I’d never seen a comic strip used this way before.
-It was such a creative idea that I had to snap a picture, and I’ve included it with the Tenney Park album.
+It was such a creative idea that I had to snap a picture, and I’ve included it in the Tenney Park album.

 First Glance